 If you purchase your ticket online or at a non-Colosseum ticket window, you don't have to wait in the long ticket line at the amphitheater.
 But you'll still need to go through the security line (there's no way around this), which can move quite slowly.

 Skip the Line

 Want to skip the line?
-Sign up to take a guided tour.
-A number of tour companies offer skip the line tours with a guide, where each member of the tour is given a headset and listens to the guide's narration.
+Sign up to take a guided tour!
+A number of tour companies offer to skip the line tours with a guide, where each member of the tour is given a headset and listens to the guide's narration.
 Some tours include the Roman Forum and Palatine Hill, or the underground chambers of the Colosseum normally closed to the public.

 With any guided tour, the more money you're willing to spend, the more exclusivity you get.
 We've taken some guided tours where the tour group was quite large and we felt herded around, and other (more expensive) tours with smaller groups that were more interesting and educational.